 The woes of pregnancy and an expecting baby have the potential to change the relationship dynamics that you share with your partner.
 The changes in your body, the noticeable curves, a protruding belly, and raging hormones in the body have the scope to throw you off balance when it comes to nurturing the relationship with your partner.
-At one moment you may feel incredibly connected to your partner and in another moment, you may get the feeling that husband might distant during pregnancy and emotional.
-Also, if your husband is not meeting your expectations in support and sensitivity, it could be a reason of strife between you two, leading to arguments.
+At one moment you may feel incredibly connected to your partner and in another moment, you may get the feeling that your husband might be distant during pregnancy and emotional.
+Also, if your husband is not meeting your expectations in support and sensitivity, it could be a reason of strife between the two of you, leading to arguments.
 Read on to know how you can avoid such unpleasant situations.

 Tips To Maintain Healthy Relationship Between Husband And Wife During Pregnancy: